Countrywide Roofing & Insulation

 What is the Spray Foam Insulation Mortgage Problem?

-Many homeowners or would-be-homeowners in the UK are finding that they are unable to get mortgages on properties with spray foam.
-The reason for this is that RICs surveyors have decided to class both open and closed cell spray foam as a danger to internal moisture levels, making the properties unmortgageable at the current time.
+Many homeowners or would-be-homeowners in the UK are finding they cannot get mortgages on properties with spray foam.
+This is because RIC's surveyors have decided to classify both open and closed cell spray foam as a danger to internal moisture levels, making the properties un-mortgageable at the current time.

-The problem with this classification is that it is fundamentally incorrect, with open cell spray foam being proven to be effective in domestic properties without the same risks and problems that closed cell.
-However, until the classification is changed to show the difference between the two spray foams, homeowners are left in a state of limbo.
+The problem with this classification is that it is fundamentally incorrect, with open cell spray foam being proven effective in domestic properties without the same risks and issues as closed cell.
+However, homeowners are left in limbo until the classification is changed to show the difference between the two spray foams.

 What is the UK Government View on Spray Foam?